freeverseio/LAOS-roadmap/README.md

 ### Deliverable 3:
 In order to open the economy of the LAOS token we will implement XC-20 protocol for reserve transfer.
-Eventually, the protocol will not only allow the transfer of LAOS tokens from the ownership chain to other parachains, but also between the ownership chain and the evoChains; however, in Milestone 2, we will focus only on integrating transfers from the LAOS OwnChain to sibling Parachains.
+Eventually, the protocol will not only allow the transfer of LAOS tokens from the ownership chain to other parachains, but also between the ownership chain and the EvoChains; however, in Milestone 2, we will focus only on integrating transfers from the LAOS OwnChain to sibling Parachains.

 - [OwnChain] XC-20 protocol, with transfers from the LAOS OwnChain to sibling Parachains.